 Management and Administration (M&A) activities are those directly relating to the management and administration of SHSP funds, such as financial management and monitoring.
 Sub-recipients may use a maximum of up to 5% of funding for M&A purposes.
-SHSP funds used for M&A must have supporting documentation.
+SHSP funds used for M&A must have supporting documentation (i.e. timecards (salary), invoices/receipts (goods), and general ledgers).